christopher-hakkaart/nextflow/docs/troubleshooting/cache-failures.md

 ### Race condition on a global variable

 Race conditions can in disrupt caching behavior of your pipeline.

-<h3>Problem example</h3>
+For example:

 ```nextflow
 Channel.of(1,2,3) | map { v -> X=v; X+=2 } | view { v -> "ch1 = $v" }